 For the past three decades, educators have recognized the value of learning collaboratively.
 Educators widely recognize that students do not learn well when they are isolated "receivers" of knowledge.
 Indeed, students must overcome isolation in order to learn to write.
-Collaborative learning exercises—such as peer review workshops, collaborative research assignments, group presentations, collaborative papers, discussion groups, and so on—are important components of our writing classrooms because they encourage active learning, giving students the opportunity to become more deeply engaged with their writing, and with one another.
+Collaborative learning exercises—such as peer review workshops, collaborative research assignments, group presentations, collaborative papers and discussion groups—are important components of our writing classrooms because they encourage active learning, giving students the opportunity to become more deeply engaged with their writing, and with one another.

 - Collaboration helps students understand writing as a public, communal act, rather than as a private, isolated one.
 Many students write papers that make sense to them but that aren't clear or persuasive for others.
 Peer reviewers help students to understand that they aren't writing for themselves, but for readers.